rtxdata/rtxdata.github.io/privacy-policy.md

-### RTXData Privacy Policy
+### RtxData Privacy Policy

-**Last Updated: October 3, 2023**
+**Last Updated: October 5, 2023**

-This Privacy Policy describes how RTXData (“we”, “our”, or “us”) collects, uses, and safeguards information obtained from users (each, a “User”) of the rtxdata.github.io website (“Site”) and RTXData browser extension for Chrome (“Extension”), and any services offered in connection with the Site and Extension (collectively, the “Services”).
+This Privacy Policy describes how RtxData (“we”, “our”, or “us”) collects, uses, and safeguards information obtained from users (each, a “User”) of the rtxdata.github.io website (“Site”) and RtxData browser extension for Chrome (“Extension”), and any services offered in connection with the Site and Extension (collectively, the “Services”).

 **1. Information We Collect**